evolvedbinary/hsg-project-wiki/Setup.md

 ### Commit your work and push it to GitHub

-1. With a file from the repository open in oXygen, open the Tools dropdown menu, and select `Open current repository in GitHub Desktop`.
+1. With a file from the repository open in oXygen, open the Tools dropdown menu, and select `Open current file's repository in GitHub Desktop`.
 This will open GitHub Desktop, with the current repository selected.

 1. You will see a button in the toolbar, called `Fetch origin` (sometimes `Pull origin`).
 Click on this to make sure you have the latest version of everyone else's work from this repository.